Advance Airlines Flight 4210: Accident

 The initial impact caused the left wing to disintegrate while a section of the right wing, including its engine, separated from the aircraft and came to rest adjacent to the runway.
 The fuselage was engulfed in an explosion caused by fuel igniting as the wing structures separated.
-The main wreckage bounced over the sea wall and landed inverted on a taxiway, sliding along the ground for a distance of approximately 55 m.
-All 13 aboard the aircraft were killed in the accident which was ruled to be non-survivable.
+The main wreckage bounced over the seawall and landed inverted on a taxiway, sliding along the ground for a distance of approximately 55 m.
+All 13 aboard the aircraft were killed in the accident, which was ruled to be non-survivable.